toinhao1/vote-smart/README.md

-# A Wrapper For Project Vote Smart APi
+# A Wrapper For Project Vote Smart API

-A simple package which makes interacting with the Vote Smart api much easier.
+A simple package which makes interacting with the Vote Smart api trivial.

 Go to the Vote Smart documentation to understand how to best interact with their API: http://api.votesmart.org/docs/index.html

 # Examples

-importing
+Importing

 ```
 // specific methods